60th Annual Horse & Mule Packing Class

 All stock and equipment is provided.

 There are no age or gender restrictions on the class.
 This is a great class for parents and kids or couples to take together!
-This class is full of interesting and entertaining information, for everyone from the beginner to a more experienced rider.
+This class is full of interesting and entertaining information, for everyone.

-Due to restrictions and concerns surrounding Covid-19 we have restructured the class compared to previous years.
+We have restructured the course schedule compared to previous years.

 This year the course will take place over five consecutive days, with a 30-minute lunch break.
 You will receive 35 hours of instruction as compared to the 24 hours of instruction with our previous schedule.